A Weierstrass Representation Formula for Discrete Harmonic Surfaces: Basic knowledge of discrete surfaces

 Consider the triangle $\triangle_{0,a,b}$ formed by the three vertices $X_0$, $X_a$, and $X_b$, for $a,\,b \in \{1,2,3\}$ with $a\neq b$, and define its first and second fundamental formulas

-and $H_{ab}$ and $K_{ab}$ by the trace of the matrix $I_{ab}^{-1}I\!I_{ab}(v)$ as are in the classical case.
+and $H_{ab}$ and $K_{ab}$ by the trace of the matrix $I_{ab}^{-1}I\!I_{ab}$ as are in the classical case.

-Now we define the mean curvature $H(v_0)$ and the Gauss curvature $K(v_0)$ at $v_0$ by their weighted average by the areas of the triangles i.e.
+Now we define the mean curvature $H(v_0)$ and the Gauss curvature $K(v_0)$ at $v_0$ by their weighted average by the areas of the triangles, i.e.,

-where $A_{v_0}$ is the sum of the area of the three triangles.
+where $A(v_0)$ is the sum of the area of the three triangles.
 See \cite{kotani-naito-omori} for the details.

 It should be noted that isometry of triangularizations is rigid, and \cite{lam-pinkall} pointed out isometry is too strong requirement to be satisfied to develop rich discrete surface theory.
-Actually, in our setting as well, we have \begin{theorem}[Conditions for discrete minimal surfaces, \cite{kotani-naito-omori}] The conditions for being a minimal surface is
+Actually, in our setting as well, we have the following.